-To develop this proposed Safe, Clean Water Program renewal, Valley Water conducted a comprehensive and intensive public outreach effort engaging more than 20,800 community members and stakeholders.
+To develop this proposed Safe, Clean Water Program renewal, Valley Water conducted a comprehensive and intensive public outreach effort engaging more than 21,000 residents, community members and stakeholders.

-The outreach included conducting online community input surveys, which reached more than 17,050 residents.
+The outreach included conducting online community input surveys, which reached more than 17,100 residents.
 The surveys were provided in English, Spanish, Vietnamese and Chinese, and also included a student version to reach Santa Clara County youth.
 Our dedicated Safe, Clean Water Program microsite (www.safecleanwater.org) served as the landing page for information on the proposed program renewal as well as a place to take the survey and provide input.
-To achieve a high response rate and receive the widest input, the surveys were promoted through a variety of tools including multilanguage videos, social media channels, texting and telephone banking efforts.
-Valley Water also distributed the survey through our blogs, eNews blasts and wide e-mail distribution lists to community stakeholders and our various partners.
-Additionally, a public information and education outreach effort included print advertorials, radio spots, billboards and digital and social media posts that invited people to complete the surveys and provide their input.
+To achieve a high response rate and receive the widest input, the surveys were promoted through a variety of tools including multi-language videos, social media channels, texting and telephone banking efforts.
+Valley Water also distributed the survey through our blogs, eNews blasts and wide e-mail distribution lists to community stakeholders and our various partners with more than 1.4 million touches.
+Additionally, a public information and education outreach effort resulted in 14 million impressions.
+This outreach included print advertorials, radio spots, billboards and digital and social media posts that invited people to complete the surveys and provide their input.

 Despite the ongoing public health crisis, new technology tools allowed Valley Water to seamlessly continue to connect virtually with the community during the COVID-19 pandemic.
-Outreach continued through early July, resulting in staff reaching more than 3,800 residents by making more than 75 in-person and virtual presentations, webinars and infrastructure tours to various stakeholders and community groups, including Board Committees, Board Advisory Committees and Board Commissions, the Safe, Clean Water Program Independent Monitoring Committee, Water Retailers and Water Ambassadors, as well as diverse stakeholder groups, including employees, civic, community groups and neighborhood groups.
-Valley Water also hosted a virtual Blue-Ribbon Forum, with nearly 100 community leaders,
+Outreach continued through early July, resulting in staff reaching more than 4,000 residents by making more than 85 in-person and virtual presentations, webinars and infrastructure tours to various stakeholders and community groups, including Board Committees, Board Advisory Committees and Board Commissions, the Safe, Clean Water Program Independent Monitoring Committee, Water Retailers and Water Ambassadors, as well as diverse stakeholder groups, including employees, civic, community groups and neighborhood groups.
+Valley Water also hosted a virtual